Who Is An Entrepreneur?

 - Determination (Strong-willed)

 - Risk Taker: An Entrepreneur bears any risk in starting up and sustaining his/her business(es).
-S/he assumes every responsibility that might come up in the course of his business which might be caused by either change in time or quality.
+S/he assumes every responsibility that might come up in the course of running the business which might be caused by either change in time or quality.
 He is always ready for emergencies and should competitors emerge, thinks of strategies to outshine them.
 Mike Gafka said, “To be successful you must accept all challenges that come your way.
 You can’t accept the ones you like.”

 - Sales Person: An Entrepreneur must be a good salesman.
 If one cannot sell as an entrepreneur, one cannot succeed.
 S/he is responsible for marketing and advertising his products or services.
 I assert that there is no magic about making money; it is essentially a medium of exchange of goods and services.
 So if you are not providing goods and services, you are not qualified to enjoy financial fortune.

 - Goal Getter: Entrepreneurs do not only set goals but also thrive so much to achieve their goals.
-Robert Kiyosaki says, Most people know how to set goals, few people know how to achieve them, that is how to identify an entrepreneur.
+Robert Kiyosaki said, “Most people know how to set goals, but few people know how to achieve them“, that is how to identify an entrepreneur.
 Entrepreneurs set big goals, so exhilarating that it is scary to an ordinary man.

 - A Leader: One challenge of being an entrepreneur is that you have to be in charge.
 You must be at the forefront of your business at least during startup.
 You should note that one cannot make it alone as an entrepreneur.
 Outstanding leaders go out of their way to boost the self-esteem of their personnel.
 If people believe in themselves, it’s amazing what they can accomplish – Sam Walton.
 To be a successful entrepreneur, you must possess the ability to attract smart people and build a great business team.

 - Decision Maker: Entrepreneurs determine the objectives of their business and they should know what is suitable per time.
 He decides and maintains the potential investors or financiers of the enterprise and also manages the funds available.
-He makes sure that his business venture is in good relationship with pubic authorities and society.
+He makes sure that his business venture is in good relationship with public authorities and society.
 He also decides the market for his product or services.

 - Identifies and Solves Problem: An entrepreneur is quick to identify any problem facing his/her business and immediately seeks a solution.
-It is said that he that wears the shoes knows where it pains.
+It is said that he who wears the shoes knows where it pains.
 S/he knows that if any challenge is not resolved as soon as they come, they are bound to face setbacks in the near future.

 Conclusion

 Entrepreneurs are the bedrock of every society.
 Their activities bring about the growth and development of economies.
-We, therefore, should never look down on any individual that is able to think out an idea, implement it, and solve a problem for humanity no matter how small the solution they provide.
+We, therefore, should never look down on any disruptive individual who is able to think out an idea, implement it, and solve a problem for humanity no matter how small the solution they provide.

 Please feel free to comment on your views and also share other qualities and functions you feel an entrepreneur must possess.
+We will continually update this article with valuable suggestions.

 These useful resources will help you become a better Entrepreneur: